outcome-rs/outcome/README.md

 provides a unifying conceptual framework in the form of an entity-component architecture.

-Multiple different game engines, physics solvers and agent-based AI models, can simulate a single large world without having to keep track of entities distributed around a collection of machines.
+Multiple different game engines, physics solvers, AIs and other programs can seamlessly co-create a single large world together.
+They query and mutate the distributed entity database provided by the engine using a simple messaging system.

-Engine runtime does dynamic optimisation of the system by monitoring current load and network traffic and transferring entities across machines accordingly.

-:

-This entity-focused approach makes it possible to quickly restructure the whole system at runtime.
-We can leverage this by constantly re-arranging entities in a way that minimizes inter-machine queries.
-It also makes dynamically adding and removing worker nodes for load-based scaling feasible.
+The entity-based approach makes it possible to quickly restructure the whole system at runtime.
+The engine monitors network traffic and current load among the workers, and re-distributes entities among them accordingly, minimizing slow inter-machine queries.
+Easy dynamic addition and removal of worker nodes for load-based scaling is another benefit to this approach.

 The runtime provides synchronization mechanisms for clients, allowing for running in lockstep as well as triggering activity based on custom-defined